1. Define the role 💬

 The key is to find the balance between remaining professional, whilst also ensuring that your company comes across as relatable and personable.

-As a general rule, this means avoiding using slang or “millennial” abbreviations and equally, refraining from using complex internal terminology or industry jargon that will alienate graduates.
+As a general rule, this means avoiding using slang or abbreviations and, equally, refraining from using complex internal terminology or industry jargon that will alienate graduates.

 Though it’s vital to include the key pieces of information, try to keep the rest of the job description as succinct and to the point as possible, avoiding using wordy descriptions or long-winded paragraphs.